josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 ```

 Explanation:
-- `maxretry`: how many fails are allowed? just 10
+- `maxretry`: how many fails are allowed?
+Just 10
 - `findtime`: how far in the past I need to look?
 1 minute
 - `bantime`: how much time the ban will last?
 10 hours

-So, if your python bot triggers 10 4xx error across any of my services within a minute, you are officially in jail.
-You can adjust this to stricten or losen the limits.
-The idea is to only capture bad faith actors and not ban human users on accident, so you need to tune for false positives.
-Is hard for humans to make 10 offenses in 1 minute, usually bots do it, as they operate in fast bursts.
+So, if your python bot triggers 10 4xx errors across any of my services within a minute, you are officially in jail.
+You can adjust this to tighten or loosen the limits.
+The idea is to only capture bad-faith actors and not ban human users on accident, so you need to tune for false positives.
+It is hard for humans to make 10 offenses in 1 minute, usually bots do it, as they operate in fast bursts.
 If you want to also handle slow crawlers, you need to either increase the `findtime` or decrease the `maxretry`, or both.

 Reload the service: